ayanbag/Euler-Decode/README.md

 # Euler Decode

-This repository hosts the website as well as the content of the Euler Decode, published at [https://code-arch.web.app](https://code-arch.web.app).
+This repository hosts the website as well as the content of the Euler Decode, published at [https://eulerdecode.ayanbag.com](https://eulerdecode.ayanbag.com).
+All content can be found in **_post** folder.

 ## Contributions